mitchpaulus/dotfiles/notes/python-datetime.md

 %p        | Locale’s AM or PM.
 %M        | Minute as a zero-padded decimal number.
 %S        | Second as a zero-padded decimal number.

+There is no non-zero-padded version of the hour.